-- (1) Participate in social activities in providing support to educational activities and knowledge development for all ages and genders - (2) Conducting business in a way that does not conflict with Thai tradition and custom and with no harm to society.
+- Participate in social activities in providing support to educational activities and knowledge development for all ages and genders

+- Conducting business in a way that does not conflict with Thai tradition and custom and with no harm to society.

-In 2021, the Company has provided continual support for multiple educational projects to support university instructors, educational staff, as well as youth, and their parents.
+In 2022, the Company has provided continual support for multiple educational projects to support university instructors, educational staff, as well as youth, and their parents.
 The projects are as follows.

-- "Parent Workshop" project for Sarasas Witaed Romklao School, Assumption College Primary Section, Udomsuksa School and Pannawit School - The "Learning with iPad" project which aims to educate teachers to use iPad for teaching and educate students to use iPad for learning at school.
-The participating schools are Marie Wittaya Saint Mary School, Buakaew Gaysorn School and Watplongchangphuak School.
+- The "Learning with iPad" project which aims to educate teachers to use iPad for teaching and educate students to use iPad for learning at school.
+The participating schools are Attawit